10 Signs You’re In A Love-Hate Relationship

 A love-hate relationship can be confusing and frustrating, and it can occur in any relationship — with a sibling, friend, or lover.
-But in this post, we're referring to a romantic partner.
+But in this post, we're referring to a romantic connection

-Because a relationship can be an emotional rollercoaster in the best circumstances, some couples don't see these intense ups and downs as anything unusual or unhealthy.
+Because a relationship can be an emotional rollercoaster in the best circumstances, some couples don't see these turbulent ups and downs as anything unusual or unhealthy.

 They think everything is normal, even though they might feel constantly on edge or insecure about the future of the relationship.

-However, this emotional dissonance can also feel exciting and passionate.
-Reuniting with your lover after a period of hate and discord can be thrilling and intense.
+However, this emotional dissonance also can be exciting and passionate.
+Reuniting with your lover after a period of hate and discord can be thrilling and powerful.

 But is this drama the basis for a healthy, happy long-term connection?